EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    EDHOC-Exporter( label, length ) = HKDF-Expand( PRK, info, length )
 ~~~~~~~~~~~

-The output of the EDHOC-Exporter function SHALL be derived using other = TH_4, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
+The output of the EDHOC-Exporter function SHALL be derived using AlgorithmID = label, keyDataLength = 8 * length, and other = TH_4 where label is a tstr defined by the application and length is a uint defined by the application.
 The label SHALL be different for each different exporter value.
 The transcript hash TH_4 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

 ~~~~~~~~~~~
    TH_4 = H( TH_3, CIPHERTEXT_3 )